-At Stage 2, the curriculum management system requires the Department Chair and Dean to review, comment if desired, and click the 'review' button.
+At Stages 2 and 3, the curriculum management system requires the Department Chair and Administrative Representative to review, comment if desired, and click the 'review' button.
 This will move the curriculum to the next step in the review process.
+Discussions between faculty originator, department chair, and administrative representative should occur in the planning phase before curriculum is entered or changed.

-The Department Chair is expected to review the curriculum ensuring the BC guidelines and the legal requirements for courses/programs are included and accurate.
+The Department Chair is expected to review the curriculum, ensuring the BC guidelines and the legal requirements for courses/programs are included and accurate.

-• Required Elements of the COR per Title 5
+- Required Elements of the COR per Title 5

 - Unit value

 - Total contact hours for course

 - Conditions of enrollment: requisites, advisories, other conditions

 - Catalog description

 - Objectives

 - Content (typically in outline form)

 - Reading and Writing Assignments

 - Other outside-of-class assignments

 - Methods of instruction

 - Methods of evaluation/grading policy

-The Dean is expected to review the curriculum to ensure not only are the required components of the COR addressed but also to consider the following:
+The Administration Representative is expected to review the curriculum to ensure not only are the required components of the COR addressed but also to consider the following:

 - How does the course meet the mission of the department AND the mission of the college? - Will the addition of the course change staffing needs?
-Will it change room scheduling? - Is the faculty member requesting unbudgeted items? (faculty, technology, equipment?)
+Will it change room scheduling? - Is the faculty member requesting unbudgeted items? (e.g., faculty, technology, equipment)